rik72/flip-game/README.md

 ### Common Issues

-1. **Canvas not rendering**: Check browser compatibility and JavaScript console
+1. **Canvas not rendering**: Check browser console and verify devicePixelRatio scaling is applied
-2. **Touch not working**: Ensure device supports touch events
+2. **Touch offset**: Ensure touch coordinates use CSS pixels (not DPR-scaled)
 3. **Performance issues**: Check for background processes affecting frame rate
 4. **Progress not saving**: Verify localStorage is enabled in browser